Harry Payne Bingham: Personal life

 He was a member of the New York Yacht Club, the Racquet and Tennis Club, the Tuxedo Park Club, the Greek Club, the Hanger Club, the Knickerbocker Club, the Links Club, the Piping Rock Club, the Meadow Brook Club, the River Club, National Golf Links Club and the Metropolitan Club of Washington.

+In 1930, Bingham contracted with the Pullman Company of Chicago to construct a private railcar.
+This was named Pawnee, and like his yacht, was a reference to the steam sloop USS Pawnee aboard which his paternal grandfather served in the American Civil War.
+He sold the car in 1938 and, went through a succession of owners, including the Western Union Telegraph Company which used it as a mobile communications facility.
+It is preserved in operating condition at the Illinois Railway Museum.

-Bingham died on March 25, 1955 in Palm Beach, Florida.
+Bingham died on March 25, 1955, in Palm Beach, Florida.